 The sense of smell holds primal, survival-based roots in the human body, and it was the first sense to develop in humans.
 As a result, we create emotional connections to fragrances in our environment.
 Every smell is attached to a memory or emotion, but this varies from person to person.
 An essential oil will trigger the emotion you have connected to a certain smell.

 Oils can also change emotions due to their energetic effects on brain regions.
 Meo Energetics essential oil blends work energetically to alter emotional states and change consciousness.
 The oils help you re-wire your brain into healthier emotional patterns.

 For example, Vagal Tone supports function of the vagal nerve.
 This allows us to get out of the Fight/Flight state, where we feel stressed and rushed.
 We shift into the parasympathetic state, where we feel more peaceful and can express emotional vulnerability and intimacy.

 18. Essential oils cause detox reactions, not allergic reactions

 Another myth purports that any reaction to an essential oil is a detox reaction (a healing reaction), not an allergic reaction.
-It’s true that essential oils can support detoxification by encouraging the body’s detox processes.
-Specific essential oils promote lymphatic flow, which causes stored toxins to flush through the system.
-Other oils may support liver or gallbladder health, which may also circulate stored toxins so they can be released from your body.
+It’s true that essential oils can support detoxification by encouraging detoxification of stored toxins, and improved functioning of detox organs.

 But essential oils may cause true allergic reactions.
 If you experience allergy-like symptoms including hives, rashes, bumps, red skin, shortness of breath, or nasal congestion, it is very likely that the oil is not agreeing with your body.